jorgemunozl/transformer_archi/research/Development.md

 - Look for improvements when try to tackle larger molecules.
 # Overview

-This work is structured as follow:
-The theoretical framework introduces the foundations of quantum many-body theory, the structure of the Schrodinger equation for many electrons like also foundational concepts of Deep Learning, the Transformer architecture and Fermi Net a architecture that use Neural Networks to solve the problem and this work is built up on.
+This work is structured as follow: The theoretical framework introduces the foundations of quantum many-body theory, the structure of the Schrodinger equation for many electrons like also foundational concepts of Deep Learning that are going to be used in this specific work, we are going to talk also about the Transformer architecture and Fermi Net a architecture that use Neural Networks to solve the problem and this work is built up on.
 The concepts presented in this section provide the physical and mathematical context for the proposed model.

 The part where the model itself is introduced.

 The methodology section details a brief construction of the **Psiformer** and the environment which is going to be use.
 # Theoretical Framework

-In order to solve the problem we have to grasp the physics laws that our solution have to follow,
+In order to solve the problem we have to grasp the physics laws that our solution have to follow.
 ### The Schrodinger Equation
 The Schrodinger equation was presented in a series of publication made it by Schrodinger in the year 1916.
 He derived the time dependent equation:
 We search the complex $\psi$ function called **wave function**, $\lvert \psi \rvert^{2}$ is a probability distribution telling the probability of find a particle (electron) is a specific position.
 This function is rule by the equation:
-$$
-i\hbar \frac{\partial \psi}{\partial t}=\hat{H}\psi
+$$ i\hbar \frac{\partial \psi}{\partial t}=\hat{H}\psi $$
-$$
-$i$ is the complex unit, $\hbar$ is the [[Reduced Planck Constant]] equals to The $\hat{H}$ is a Hermitian linear operator called the Hamiltonian which represents the total energy of the system
+Where $i$ is the complex unit, $\hbar$ is the [[Reduced Planck Constant]] equals to The $\hat{H}$ is a Hermitian linear operator called the Hamiltonian which represents the total energy of the system

 $$